morehshin/TheRadicalOutside/week_4_future_proof_assignment/ann.md

- *Step 1: Obtain 52 Grasshoppers (alternatively, a colony of fire ants, crickets, or paper wasps).*
+ -_Step 1: Obtain 52 Grasshoppers (alternatively, a colony of fire ants, crickets, or paper wasps)._
- *Step 2: Seal subjects within an airtight chamber.*
+ -_Step 2: Seal subjects within an airtight chamber._
- *Step 3: Observe for four to five hours.*
+ -_Step 3: Observe for four to five hours._
- *Step 4: (Optional) Evacuate air, spray with sealant, drown in resin, or otherwise preserve your artwork.
-If you prefer the ephemeral, dispose of the piece at your nearest hazardous waste collection center.*
+ -_Step 4: (Optional) Evacuate air, spray with sealant, drown in resin, or otherwise preserve your artwork.
+If you prefer the ephemeral, dispose of the piece at your nearest hazardous waste collection center._
  --an early example of ___’s work that is often cited as a turning point for the post-parasitism movement of the late 21st century.